discloud/cli/README.md

   discloud app backup [app] [path]             Get backup of your app code from Discloud        [aliases: bkp] discloud app commit <app> [glob..]
-Commit one app or site to Discloud               [aliases: c] discloud app console <app>                   Use the app terminal                             [aliases: terminal] discloud app delete <app>                    Delete one or all of your apps on Discloud
+Commit one app or site to Discloud               [aliases: c] discloud app console <app>                   Use the app terminal                             [aliases: terminal] discloud app delete <app>                    Delete one of your apps on Discloud
   discloud app info [app]                      Get information of your apps
   discloud app logs [app] [path]               View the logs from application in Discloud
   discloud app mod [command]                   Manager your app team